MoneyWise

 Onboarding

-Newsletters are scheduled around the occurrence of relevant personal events.
-These emails provide bite-sized, event-specific financial content and calls-to-action directing users back to the app for additional information.
+Newsletters are scheduled around the time of a personal event.
+These emails provide bite-sized, event-specific financial content that users can skim on the go.
+Calls-to-action buttons can direct users back to the app for additional information if they wish to learn more.

 Email Newsletter